@stdlib/deploy

 import "@stdlib/deploy";

-contract ExampleContract with FactoryDeployable { // Now, this contract has a receiver for FactoryDeploy message}
+contract ExampleContract with FactoryDeployable { // Now, this contract has a receiver for the FactoryDeploy message}